 This item was resolved by cutting vents in the front fenders and by increasing the spring rates.
 Also, due to the “wasp-waisted” (so named for the narrowing of the body between the front and rear axles) body design, the passenger compartment was narrow and cramped.
 Additionally, the low roofline restricted both driver and passenger headroom.

-Despite all of these items, the manufacturing challenges (and the subsequent delays they caused) was not entirely a bad thing.
-The Federal government had issued the first ever safety and emissions standards, with the implementation of these standards to begin with the 1968 model year.
+Despite all of these items, the manufacturing challenges (and the subsequent delays they caused) were not entirely a bad thing.
+The Federal government had issued the first-ever safety and emissions standards, with the implementation of these standards to begin with the 1968 model year.